amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 **2. Explore, summarize and visualize the data set**

 I use shape property and np.unique() function to get basic summary of dataset, which is listed in `cell 4`.
 And then, I perform an exploratory visualization of the dataset.
 First, I plot a histogram showing the inputs per class using np.bincount() and display one instance for each class (0-42).
 The corresponding code are listed in `cell 5`.
+By using sorting function, I observer the smaller 15 classes are class [ 0 37 19 32 27 41 42 24 29 39 21 40 20 36 22] `(cell 6)`.

 **3. Design, train and test a model architecture**